Updated January 2022: by licensed life insurance agent Bennett Bier

 Your underwriter will review your electronic application, phone interview, and databases.
 Ideally, the process will take only a few days.

-Based on their review, you will receive an application decision:
+Based on their review, you will receive an application decision.
+Up to 50% of Assurity applicants are approved for accelerated underwriting.

 - Approved as applied – Best case scenario.
 You are approved for the life insurance policy you applied for.
 You can be approved for one of the following health classes: